mogita/otaku-blog/content/posts/2021-03-12-the-tracking-pixels-in-your-emails.md

 from:
 ---

-## What Is Tracking Pixel
+## What Is A Tracking Pixel

-The Tracking Pixel is a technique found these days in Email marketing, promotions, newsletters and even casual notifications from mostly the companies or through an Email campaign service.
+A Tracking Pixel is a technique found these days in Email marketing, promotions, newsletters and even casual notifications from mostly the companies or through an Email campaign service.
 It inserts a transparent 1px x 1px image to the mail body that is invisible to human and use the good-old Web technology to send information to whoever's on the other end collecting many aspects about the Email reader:

 - Operating system
 - Device model